Sitemap

 October 2023

-This project aims to develop a hierarchical machine learning model for predicting the stability of emulsions and to use it to develop sustainable formulations with greener chemicals.
+This project aims to develop a machine learning model for predicting the stability of emulsions and to use it to develop sustainable formulations with greener chemicals.

 Publications